Aymeric-Henry/advent-2023/Learning.md

 as if you write it this way all element of the array share the same reference you should write it new Array(x).fill(0).map(() => [])

+day 16:
+Straightforward some dumb typing error for part 2 I should have rewrite the traverse in a recursive way to memoize it for performance. but it worked the brute way so i let it be